Frequently Asked Questions

 - You’ll have student cohorts that you see regularly in person and online, work closely with MetroPAP faculty throughout the year (including six site visits), and will be back on campus for class events throughout the year.

 HOW ARE STUDENTS SELECTED FOR METROPAP?

-Students apply to the program in October-November of the second year of medical school and are interviewed by a MetroPAP faculty member.
-They look for academic ability, communication skills, interest in primary care practice urban setting, often working with underserved and diverse communities, and assesses the applicant's ability to succeed in an independent learning environment.
+Students apply to the program in October-November of the second year of medical school and are interviewed by a MetroPAP faculty member who looks for academic ability, communication skills, interest in primary care practice or urban underserved medicine, and assesses the applicant's ability to succeed in an independent learning environment.

 HOW DOES MetroPAP OPERATE DURING THE CURRENT SITUATION WITH COVID-19?

 - MetroPAP students will work on-site at local clinics and hospitals, and will follow local PPE protocols.

 - MetroPAP students are encouraged to learn telemedicine and other virtual patient outreach initiatives employed at their MetroPAP sites